 1. Mow Regularly and Maintain Height

 You should mow regularly throughout the fall season.
 The temperature drops, but it’s not that cold yet to enter the dormant state.
-To free you from too much labor and time, consider mowing your lawn with a robotic lawn mower.
+In fact, fall is the season when cool-season grasses grow aggressively.
+Even in warm-season grasses, you witness growth, but a bit slower than in summer.

 Key takeaways: